-Baptist Seminary of Kentucky (BSK) partners primarily with Georgetown College (GC) for campus space, resources, and services.
-Students are expected to abide by all guidelines set forth by BSK and GC governing the use of facilities and/or services.
+Baptist Seminary of Kentucky (BSK) partners primarily with Georgetown College (GC) and Simmons College (SC) for campus space, resources, and services.
+Students are expected to abide by all guidelines set forth by these institutions governing the use of facilities and/or services.